Frequently Asked Questions About Dental Implants

 Yes!
 Many people who tried to use dentures are unhappy with how they fit.
 It is not too late to change your mind and switch to implant supported dentures.
 Since the implant posts will essentially become one with the jaw bone, anchoring the denture to them makes it very stable.
 The denture will not be able to slip around in your mouth causing slurred speech.
 You will also never have to worry about it falling out of your mouth.

 How do dentures attach to dental implants?

-Your denture will either snap into place on several implants or be anchored into place with screws.
+Your denture will either snap into place on several implants or your dentist will secure it with screws.
 A removable overdenture will snap onto a ball or bar attachment that is connected to the implants.
 A screw-retained denture is the most permanent way to secure a denture.
-However, it can only be removed by Dr. Reece at his Charlotte, NC dentist office.
+However, only Dr. Reece can remove it at his Charlotte, NC dentist office.